shikhasy17/coffee-store-expansion-location-intelligence/README.md

--- Q.9
--- Monthly Sales Growth
--- Sales growth rate: Calculate the percentage growth (or decline) in sales over different time periods (monthly) -- by each city
+-- Q.9 Calculate the percentage growth (or decline) in sales over different time periods (monthly)by each city

 WITH
 monthly_sales